Data Analysis with AI: Concepts

 • “Deep dive conversation” podcast generation

-Microsoft Copilot • Assistance in Word, Excel, PowerPoint, etc.
+Microsoft Copilot • Assistance in Word, Excel, etc.

 • Data analysis, formula construction